 Quality #2: The ability to schmooze

 The best part about his schmoozing ability is that he is quickly able to identify if the person he is talking to is well off.
 This is a great quality to have.
-The main reason being: if they are, they’ll be able to push money towards your business.
+The main reason for it is that if your new friend is, in fact, well off, he or she will be able to push money towards your business.

-If you want to make money you have to schmooze with others.
-At first it may seem hard and you’ll be nervous, but over time you’ll get good at it.
+If you want to make money, you have to schmooze with others.
+At first, it may seem hard, and you’ll be nervous, but over time you’ll get good at it.
 Instead of worrying about what you should or shouldn’t say or what value you can bring to the conversation, just go out there and start networking.
-You’ll get the hang of it and find it’s actually really easy… you just can’t over think it.
+You’ll get the hang of it and find it’s actually really easy.
+Just don’t overthink it.

 Quality #3: Persistence